simbricks/simbricks/doc/user/orchestration.rst

 SimBricks Orchestration
 ###################################

+Our orchestration framework replaces hand-crafted scripts for setting up and running experiments.
+Instead, they are described in a declarative fashion.
+The orchestration framework then takes care of the details managing launching the respective component simulators, setting up the SimBricks communication channels between them, and monitoring their execution.
+All output is collected in a JSON file, which allows post-processing afterwards.

 ******************************
 Concepts
 ******************************

+To declare experiments, we use multiple important concepts and terminology, which we now introduce.

 Experiments
 ===========

+An *experiment* defines which component simulators to run, how they are connected, and which workload is executed.
+To define an experiment, instantiate the class :class:`~simbricks.orchestration.experiments.Experiment` in your own Python module, which has member functions to further define the component simulators to run.
+SimBricks comes with many pre-defined experiments, which can serve as starting guides and are located in the repository under ``experiments/pyexps``.

+.. autoclass:: simbricks.orchestration.experiments.Experiment
+  :members: add_host, add_pcidev, add_nic, add_network

 Runs
 ====

+Experiments can be executed multiple times, for example, to gain statistical insights when including a random or non-deterministic component.
+We call each execution one *run* of the experiment.
+Each run produces its own output JSON file.
+The file name includes the number of the run.

+The number of runs can be specified when invoking the orchestration framework, see :ref:`sec-command-line`.
+When using simulator checkpointing, we use one run to boot the simulator and take the checkpoint, and a second one to execute the actual experiment.
+This is the reason for two output JSON files being produced.
+For more information, see :ref:`sec-checkpointing`.

 Component Simulators
 ====================

+SimBricks provides multiple already implemented component simulators, which can be used in experiments.
+This selection includes host, NIC, network, and PCI device simulators.
+Each simulator is implemented in a class deriving from :class:`~simbricks.orchestration.simulators.Simulator`, which provides the necessary commands and arguments for its execution and for specifying the SimBricks communication channel to connect to.
+We also offer more specialized base classes for the different component types, which implement common member functions, for example, add connected NICs or network component simulators to a host component simulator.
+Every already implemented component simulator can be found in the module. :mod:`simbricks.orchestration.simulators`.

+.. automodule:: simbricks.orchestration.simulators

+  .. autoclass:: simbricks.orchestration.simulators.Simulator
+    :members: resreq_cores, resreq_mem, prep_cmds, run_cmd, dependencies

+  .. autoclass:: simbricks.orchestration.simulators.HostSim
+    :members: add_pcidev, add_nic, add_netdirect

+  .. autoclass:: simbricks.orchestration.simulators.NICSim
+    :members: set_network

+  .. autoclass:: simbricks.orchestration.simulators.NetSim
+    :members: connect_network

+  .. autoclass:: simbricks.orchestration.simulators.PCIDevSim

+.. _sec-node_configuration:

 Node Configuration
 ==================

+The configuration and workload to run on individual host simulators or, more generally, nodes that should run in the experiment, are defined using the classes :class:`~simbricks.orchestration.nodeconfig.NodeConfig` and :class:`~simbricks.orchestration.nodeconfig.AppConfig`, respectively.

+:class:`~simbricks.orchestration.nodeconfig.NodeConfig` defines, for example, the networking configuration like IP address and subnet mask, how much system memory the node has, and which disk image to run.
+The latter can be used, for example, to run a specific version of the Linux kernel on a node.
+You can find more information on this in the :ref:`next section <sec-howto-custom_image>`.
+:class:`~simbricks.orchestration.nodeconfig.NodeConfig` contains an attribute for a :class:`~simbricks.orchestration.nodeconfig.AppConfig`.

+.. automodule:: simbricks.orchestration.nodeconfig

+  .. autoclass:: simbricks.orchestration.nodeconfig.NodeConfig
+    :members: ip, prefix, mtu, cores, memory, disk_image, app, run_cmds, cleanup_cmds, config_files

+.. _sec-app_configuration:

 Application Configuration
 -------------------------

+The class :class:`~simbricks.orchestration.nodeconfig.AppConfig` offers member functions to define the concrete commands to run on the node.
+It also provides a member function :meth:`~simbricks.orchestration.nodeconfig.AppConfig.config_files` to specify additional files to be made available on the host, which are specified as key value pairs, where the key represents the filename inside the simulated guest system and the value is an IO handle to the file on the host running the simulators.

+  .. autoclass:: simbricks.orchestration.nodeconfig.AppConfig
+    :members: run_cmds, config_files

 ******************************
 Running Experiments
 ******************************

+.. _sec-command-line:

 Command Line
 ====================